craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 The Main Stairs are an ornate set of curved stairs two-folk wide.
 At the top landing, a single door - identical to it's twin at the bottom landing - leads into one of the rooms on *Level Two*.

 #### Kitchen
 The Kitchen is comparably smaller than the [[#Grand Chamber]], although a familiar rectangular shape.
 A door leads to a hall connecting the Kitchen and the [[#Grand Chamber]].
-On the other side of the Kitchen, a set of stairs lead up to the Kitchen on *Level Two*.
+On the other side of the Kitchen, a door in the wall leads into the [[#Servant Halls]], and a set of stairs lead up to the Kitchen on *Level Two*.

 The contents of the kitchen are meager, composed of an oven, an open cauldron, and a thick cabinet filled with cookware and utensils.
 Food is sometimes stored here in stone vessels, including small amounts of flour, oils, or spice, alongside a significantly larger portion of meat.